natnaelmehari27/battleship/README.md

 # Battleships

-Battle is a Python terminal gmae, which runs in the Code Institiute mock terminal on Heroku.
+Battle is a Python terminal game, which runs in the Code Institiute's mock terminal on Heroku.

 Players can try to beat the computer by finding the battleships hidden my the computer.
 Each battleship occupies one square on the board.